sailfishos/sailfish-connman-plugin-iptables/README.md

 ### RuleAdded

 A rule has been added to iptables.
-Ip address, port/port range, protocol and operation (ADD/REMOVE) are sent as string parameters.
+Ip address, port/port range and protocol are sent as string parameters.

 Signal is sent to clients with at least listen() access.

 ### RuleRemoved

 A rule has been removed from iptables.
-Ip address, port/port range, protocol and operation (ADD/REMOVE) are sent as string parameters.
+Ip address, port/port range and protocol are sent as string parameters.

 Signal is sent to clients with at least listen() access.

 ### ChainChanged

-A chain was added or removed in a table.
-Affected table and chain are sent as string parameter with operation type (ADD/REMOVE).
+A chain was added to or removed from a table, or table was flushed in a table.
+Affected table and chain are sent as string parameter with operation type (ADD=0, REMOVE=1, FLUSH=2).

 Signal is sent to clients with at least listen() access.